wszqkzqk/live-photo-conv/README.md

 #### Example

-For example, in Python, import the library:
+For example, in Python, make sure the `python-gobject` package has been installed, and then import the library:

 ```python
 import gi